CommonMCOBJ/CommonMCOBJ/README.md

 ```

 \* UNIX paths, so `\` in Windows paths would be replaced with `/`

+Beyond tabs being forbidden, formatting of the header does not matter, only the order.
+Exporters may choose to add additional blank lines or remove them if they so wish.

 ### Custom Headers
 Exporters may export their own separate headers as a form of backward compatibility, or to provide extra information that is not supported in CommonMCOBJ.
 Software can then use the `exporter` key to determine when to use these extra headers.